Skip to content

 Technical Optimisation Considerations

-Viewport meta tag tells browsers how to display your website on mobile devices
+Viewport meta tag tells browsers how to display your site on mobile

-Mobile users interact with websites differently than desktop users
+Mobile users interact with sites differently from desktop users

 Industry-Specific Mobile Optimisation Tips